 The foundation of a thriving business often lies within its inventory control procedures.
 The ability to be proactive rather than reactive can be the difference between a successful company and a not-so-successful one.
 And the ability to juggle stock, demand, and customer satisfaction can sometimes make Cirque du Soleil look like child's play.
 And that, my friends, is where inventory control comes in.

 The importance of inventory control cannot be overstated enough.
-So, without further ado, our first stop on our journey to master inventory control is the heart of it all - inventory management.
+So, without further ado, our first stop on our journey to mastering inventory control is the heart of it all – inventory management.

 Getting to the heart of it all: